 Which watch is right for you?

 At Run4It we stock a wide range of Garmin GPS watches at price points to suit every budget.
-Deciding on a model ultimately depends on what you want out of your GPS running watch, but to help you navigate the options we’ve outlined the basics of 4 very different watches in our Garmin range.
+Deciding on a model ultimately depends on what you want out of your GPS running watch, but these watches are popular favourites.

 Take the leap...